Ramsden Movies Presents: Mr Burton

 The Ramsden Poors Allotments Committee invites all interested residents to an open meeting on Friday 17 October in the Memorial Hall at 18:00.
 Please come along to help plan the future of this unique asset, 10 acres of glorious Oxfordshire countryside.
 To help in this endeavour, guest speakers have been invited who will make brief presentations.
 Refreshments will be provided.

-Ramsden Movies Presents: The Ballad of Wallis Island
+Ramsden Movies Presents: The Penguin Lessons

 Film starts 7.30; bar opens 7.00.